 A scene will take over following your victory as Cloud makes his escape on to the train below.

 After Cloud reunites with AVALANCHE in dramatic fashion, you’ll be left on your own to explore the train.
 Proceed to the next carriage and squeeze past the boxes; as soon as you can, look behind you to spot a hidden chest containing 100 Gil.
 Continue forward and speak with Biggs, then speak with Jessie.
-Head into the next carriage to witness an exchange between Barret and some Shinra office workers and once you regain control, speak to Jessie to get a breakdown of Midgar in general, triggering a scene that brings Chapter 2 to a close.
+Head into the next carriage to witness an exchange between Barret and some Shinra office workers and once you regain control, speak to Jessie to get a breakdown of Midgar in general, triggering a scene that brings Chapter 2 to a close and earn Escape Artist.